Edited by: Keri Stooksbury

 Plus, those cards offer tons of other valuable benefits to frequent flyers like priority boarding, extra luggage allowance, a discount on inflight purchases, and the ability to help you reach higher levels of elite status.

 Hot Tip: Want airport lounge access?
-Get a credit card that offers lounge access as a benefit of the card and save your hard-earned miles for redemptions that give you the most value — like flights!
+Get a credit card with lounge access as a benefit of the card and save your hard-earned miles for redemptions that give you the most value — like flights!

 Most major airline programs will also allow you to redeem your miles towards inflight Wi-Fi passes, but the redemption rates are pretty terrible compared to what you can get elsewhere.